In this article, we will try to explain why practising Regular Physical Activity for Senior is an excellent decision to take.

 How much Physical exercises are needs for health benefits?

-“Regular physical activity is one of the most important things older adults can do for their health.
+“Regular physical activity for Senior is one of the most important things older adults can do for their health.
 Physical activity can prevent many of the health problems that may come with age.

 If adults aged 65 years of age or older are generally fit, they can follow the guidelines listed below.
 According to the 2008 Physical Activity Guidelines for Americans, older adults need to do two types of physical activity each week to improve health – aerobic and muscle-strengthening.”